 - Essential for heart health

 - Lowers blood pressure

-In 1800 a western physician published that hemp can be used in a treatment of rheumatism and epilepsy.
+In 1800 a western physician published that hemp can be used in the treatment of rheumatism and epilepsy.
 Today, the Institute of Lancet states writes: “smoking marijuana had benefits for the terminally ill, and recommended immediate development of an inhalation device to provide a safe alternative for those who needed the drug.”

-And on Dr Oz’s pages, Dr Louis Rosner states writes: “Cannabis has been proven, for the first time, to be an effective treatment for the symptoms of multiple sclerosis (MS).”
+And on Dr. Oz’s pages, Dr. Louis Rosner states writes: “Cannabis has been proven, for the first time, to be an effective treatment for the symptoms of multiple sclerosis (MS).”

 Hemp milk is produced from hemp seeds.
 Organic milk has no sugar, and it is free of soy and gluten.
 This milk is an alternative for vegetarians, vegans, and those who do not tolerate dairy products.
 Hemp milk is a vital source of essential nutrients.
 It is rich in Vitamin A, D, E, B12, Magnesium, Zinc, Iron, Folic Acid and more.

 Unlike other plants, hemp can be grown almost anywhere, and it does not require harmful agricultural chemicals such as fertilizers and uses no pesticides, thus, being beneficial for the environment and the soil.
 While some plants are known to exhaust the soil fully, hemp actually nourishes the soil with its leaves rich in minerals.
 As soon as they drop off, they return to the soil.
 Hemp’s cellulose level is almost three times that of wood.

 Did you know that hemp stalk has the longest and strongest soft fibers containing about one-third cellulose (cellulose is used to manufacture paper, plastic)?